BinaryMoon/ninja-sparks/collections/_posts/2026/2026-04-06-issue-32-bulk-photo-tools.md

 {% include embed-browsershots.html url="https://gradient.horse/" %}

 This is a funny little app that lets you draw a horse, then animates it running across a gradient.
-It’s a bit of fun, but also a nice reminder that simple ideas can still be really engaging.
+It’s a bit of fun, but also a nice reminder that simple ideas can still turn into something worth making.

 ---